-The Misty Mountains form the backbone of his own fictional Middle Earth, and it’s little surprise perhaps that such majestic mountains on his own door-step would form the inspiration for his own Alps.
-These mountains often test the characters in his most famous novels, traversing them as a kind of test almost; battling dark forces that threaten to overthrow the entire adventure, and often take them down into deeper places where no lights – or hope (seemingly), are to be found.
+The Misty Mountains form the backbone of his own fictional Middle Earth, and it’s little surprise perhaps that such majestic mountains on his own doorstep would form the inspiration for his own Alps.
+These mountains often test the characters in his most famous novels, traversing them as a kind of test almost; battling dark forces that threaten to overthrow the entire adventure, and often take them down into deeper places where no lights — or hope (seemingly), are to be found.

-It is Tolkien’s fascination with the tall and the deep that I think permeate his work to a degree – the huge tower of Barad-Dur, the deepness of the delved Dwarves halls, and the majestic splendour of the Glittering Caves that call to mind a three-dimensional view of the Earth itself, and how it is a major characters in his world.
-One that constantly tests, traps, and often leads to triumphs for that characters of his books, and provide some of the most spectacular sequences in fantasy literature.
+It is Tolkien’s fascination with the tall and the deep that I think permeate his work to a degree — the huge tower of Barad-Dur, the deepness of the delved Dwarves halls, and the majestic splendour of the Glittering Caves that call to mind a three-dimensional view of the Earth itself, and how it is a major characters in his world.
+One that constantly tests, traps, and often leads to triumphs for the characters of his books, and provides some of the most spectacular sequences in fantasy literature.

 The dwarven halls of Moria provide this for example, with the mighty Balrog being sent into the dark depths of the Earth, before fighting with Gandalf up the endless stairs to the Mountain’s highest peak; the only suitable place in Tolkien’s world for a battle between two mystical beings – the highest and greatest natural arena in the world, literally touching the clouds and breaking through.